Davyd Fesyuk

-Davyd Ihorovych Fesyuk (Давид Ігорович Фесюк; born 24 April 2005) is a Ukrainian professional footballer who plays as a goalkeeper for HNK Hajduk Split.
+Davyd Ihorovych Fesyuk (Давид Ігорович Фесюк; born 24 April 2005) is a Ukrainian professional footballer who plays as a goalkeeper for Croatian Football League club Hajduk Split.

 Early life

 Fesyuk was born on 24 April 2005.
 Born in Lutsk, Ukraine, he is the son of Ukrainian track and field athlete Ihor Fesyuk.

 Club career

 As a youth player, Fesyuk joined the youth academy of Slovak side RSC Hamsik Academy.
-In 2021, he joined the youth academy of Croatian side HNK Hajduk Split, helping the club's under-19 team reach the final of the 2022–23 UEFA Youth League and was promoted to the club's senior team in 2022.
-Subsequently, he was sent on loan to Croatian side NK Croatia Zmijavci in 2024.
+In 2021, he joined the youth academy of Croatian side Hajduk Split, helping the club's under-19 team reach the final of the 2022–23 UEFA Youth League and was promoted to the club's senior team in 2022.
+Subsequently, he was sent on loan to Croatian side Croatia Zmijavci in 2024.

 International career

 Fesyuk is a Ukraine youth international.
-From 2021 to 2022, he played for the Ukraine national under-17 football team for 2022 UEFA European Under-17 Championship qualification.
-During November 2023, he played for the Ukraine national under-19 football team for 2024 UEFA European Under-19 Championship qualification.
+From 2021 to 2022, he played for the Ukraine national under-17 team for 2022 UEFA European Under-17 Championship qualification.
+During November 2023, he played for the Ukraine under-19s for 2024 UEFA European Under-19 Championship qualification.